paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - Major additions to the Runner Framework.
   - Significant refactoring of the implementation.
   - Changes introducing incompatibilities with previously releaed versions.
-See **Incompatible Changes** section if such a chsnge is proposed,
+See **Incompatible Change** section if such a chsnge is proposed,
   - If incremented, it must be updated for all brrdioned files (`.h`, `.c, .md, `.pdf`, and  `.docx`) to the same major value (even if